 You can experience the vibrant and delicious Sindhi cuisines that include Koftas, Biriyanis, Gosht Curries etc. They also have special sweet items like Gajar halwa, Mohanthal, Rabri, Maajum, varo, etc that prepared in special occasions and festivals.
 Besides the restaurants and eateries in Ulhasnagar and nearby places where Sindhis are dominated, there are many street vendors that serve dal pakwan, Dal moong and Sindhi Patties with chola during early morning.

 Don’t misunderstand that, the people who runs restaurants in Ulhasnagar are unaware about the other cuisines, especially fast food, Chinese and other foreign cuisines.
-They are always trying to update their items with national and international cuisines focusing the foreigners who visit Ulhasnagar.
+They are always trying to update their items with national and international cuisines focusing the foreigners who visit Ulhasnagar in Maharashtra.

 It is a sad thing that due to the trend of fast food and exposure to other cuisines, the youngsters are detaching from the lovely Sindhi cuisines.
 The busy professional life and lack of time to prepare food force them to depend on chips, French fries, biscuits and cookies.
 Instead of home-made Rose Sherbet and Chandan Sherbet, they use mock tails and canned juice.
 Instead of Mazoon, Khus Khus jo seero, ladoo etc, which are the tradition Sindhi sweets, artificially coloured branded Mithai are given.
 Even kids like to have packaged junk snacks that replace the place of the good old, Pabhoree, Jamun, Saawa phota, Dhadhri etc.